tc39/proposal-smart-pipelines/readme.md

 If the pipeline function starts with [bare style][] (like `+> f |> # + 1`), then
-the function is **variadic** and applies **all** its arguments to the function reference to which the bare-style body evaluates (that is, `(...$) => f(...$) + 1`), where `$` is a [hygienically unique variable][lexically hygienic].
+the function is **variadic** and applies **all** its arguments to the function reference to which the bare-style pipeline step evaluates (that is, `(...$) => f(...$) + 1`), where `$` is a [hygienically unique variable][lexically hygienic].
 (This is [forward compatible][] with [Additional Feature NP][].)